Cesarb1995/osticket-prereqs/README.md

 <img src="https://i.imgur.com/TT8okiI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-First, you must create a virtual machine in Microsoft Azure and create your resource group (this is used to store all of the required resources that your virtual machine will produce).
-Next, name your virtual machine, choose the region, and select the operating system (Windows 10) that you want to use.
-You must select a virtual machine size to support the workload of the machine (4 vcpus, 16 GiB memory).
-This is helpful, so that your virtual machine is not moving slowly and determines the processing power, memory, and storage capacity.
-Also, make sure that your inbound support rules are selected to determine which ports are accessible from the internet (RDP 3389).
+You must first establish your resource group and virtual machine in Microsoft Azure (this is used to store all of the required resources that your virtual machine will produce).
+Afterwards when, assigning your virtual machine a name, pick a location, and decide whether to use Windows 10 as your operating system.
+To handle the computer's task.
+You must choose a virtual machine size (4 vcpus, 16 GiB memory).
+This helps to ensure that your virtual computer running quick and establishes its processor, memory, and storage capabilities.
+Additionally, check your incoming support policies to see which ports are open to internet traffic (RDP 3389).
 </p>
 <br />
 <h2>Install and Enable Internet Information Services (IIS) in Windows with CGI </h2>